-The DIR OUT 1 OPERAND is the FlexLogic[TM] operand that determines the state of this Direct Output.
+The DIRECT OUT 1 NAME setting allows the user to assign a descriptive name to the direct output.
+The DIR OUT 1 OPERAND is the FlexLogicTM operand that determines the state of this direct output.

 c) APPLICATION EXAMPLES

 The examples introduced in the earlier Direct Inputs/Outputs section (part of the Product Setup section) direct inputs/outputs are continued below to illustrate usage of the direct inputs and outputs.